Trip #2, 2023

 Meredith and I went to Ireland for a week in September, the first time we’d been away from our kids for more than a night in 12 years.
 She planned almost all of it while I was still absorbed in camp, but one night she told me about a natural oceanside swimming pool on an Irish island and showed me a photo.
 I hadn’t had much preference about anything to that point other than that we stay at least a night at the Lake Hotel in Killarney where I had once taken a group of students, but I perked at the thought of seeing this pool.
 “Let’s do that.”
 It’s called the Wormhole, and it’s situated on the western edge of Ireland on an island called Inish Mor.
 It’s not easy to find, but you can locate it on google, and its rectangular shape is easy to make out on the map.
 Its shape is strangely perfect, and though I can’t find any information suggesting anything other than that it is a natural pool, it’s just too perfectly squared off to be naturally formed.
 I had thought I would want to jump in when we got there, and I might have if it had been calm that day.
 But it is clearly affected by the tide and wave action, and it was rising and falling too quickly when we there to take that risk.
 I wait for a week for the Blue Ridge Pool to fill up, but this one was rising 10 feet in ten seconds.
 Just let me know if you get to see it, and if you jump in, or think better of it.

 This past summer was just blissful.
 After two years of instituting draconian Covid rules, it was such a relief to spend so little time worrying about a virus this summer.
 In the first summer of Covid, our camp opened on the first day we were allowed by the state government, with a strict set of rules.
-We carried them out religiously all summer, keeping out masks on and maintaining 6-foot distances between ourselves.
+We carried them out religiously all summer, keeping our masks on and maintaining 6-foot distances between ourselves.
 Our camp was the first place that many of us experimented with the new rules, and we came to understand that we were taking it all more seriously than other area organizations.
-However, we had no idea how necessary it was, but, like everyone else, we knew that it was a deadly disease and we were doing our part not to spread it while trying to give our campers a normal summer.
+We had no idea how necessary it was, but, like everyone else, we knew that it was a deadly disease and we were doing our part not to spread it while trying to give our campers a normal summer.
 As best we can tell, no one had Covid in our camp during 2020.
 In the second summer of Covid, we moderated all the rules significantly, but still kept masks on and at a distance.
-We had two cases that we knew of in camp, but it didn’t seem to spread.
+We had two cases that we knew of in camp, but it didn’t seem to spread from these two to anyone else.
+In all, it wasn’t an issue for two summers.
 In the third summer, we let down our guard completely as all our population had been given the opportunity to vaccinate (and most of them had).
-Most of the rest of the population had also stopped trying, and as a result, Covid was abundant.
-We had perhaps 25 cases in camp, and another 25 who didn’t come due to a case.
+Almost everyone else had stopped trying too, and as a result, Covid was abundant.
+We had perhaps 25 cases in camp, and another 25 who didn’t come due to a positive test or exposure.
 With so many cases walking into camp, I would have thought that perhaps it would spread in camp.
 But our best guess is that 2 or 3 cases may have come from camp contact, although even those campers could well have caught it elsewhere.
 So after 3 summers, we finally had enough test cases walking among us to know that, indeed, virus spread in an all-outdoors setting is pretty rare.
 I don’t regret having been so careful for the first two summers, but in the end, I am not sure that it made any difference whatsoever in our outdoors circumstances.

 The best day of camp this summer was a rainy Thursday night.
 There had been some small chance of rain in the forecast, but we had a steady downpour in the early evening and overnight that did not much let up.
 On the radar screen, about the only rain anywhere around was right over us.
 Some of the campers don’t like the rain and it will lead to complaining and misery.
 It also gets us out of our well-worn routine, and can add all sorts of challenges to the evening.
 We had started playing Capture-the Flag before it started to rain, and though it began to pour, there was no lightning and the game went on unabated.
 There was too much rain for a campfire, so we handed out the s’mores ingredients at the Pavilion and the kids were perfectly happy to eat “raw” marshmallows and chocolate.
 We were far enough into camp at that point that many had song the camp songs a few times, so we did our music routine as usual under the Pavilion’s steel roof.
 It seemed to only rain harder while we we there, and it was so noisy that we had to raise all our voices in song.
 After a while, it felt like we were practically yelling out all the songs, and I had never heard it so loud at camp.